respondcreate/django-versatileimagefield/docs/improving_performance.rst

 Improving Performance
 =====================

-During development, ``VersatileImageField``'s :ref:`on-demand image creation <on-demand-image-creation>` enables you to quickly iterate but, once your application is deployed, this convenience adds a small bit of overhead that you'll probably want to turn off once your app is in production.
+During development, ``VersatileImageField``'s :ref:`on-demand image creation <on-demand-image-creation>` enables you to quickly iterate but, once your application is deployed into production, this convenience adds a small bit of overhead that you'll probably want to turn off.

 Turning off on-demand image creation
 ------------------------------------